estherbernal/factorial-test/README.md

 In this repository, you will find 2 folders with separeted projects for the client and the server.
 The client is build using React and Typescript, and the client uses Node , Express and Typescript.

-These projects have been deployed using heroku for the server and netlify for the client.
-To see the live version, follow this link: https://factorial-test-client.netlify.app/

-Otherwise, download the repository and run both projects.

 ## To run the projects:

 ### Server